nigelhorne/Data-Fetch/README.md

 ## prime

 Say what is is you'll be needing later.
+Call in an array context if get() is to be used in an array context.

 Takes two mandatory parameters:

     object - the object you'll be sending the message to